shurru/Data-Scientist-Interview-Prep/README.md

 A lot of these interviews required the use of numpy and random to simulate distributions, as well as calculate probabilities.
 Some also required the development of simple classifiers using only 1 variable.

-In this repository, I have listed a few of the questions I've encountered and how I dealt with them.
+In this repository, I've used jupyter notebooks to illustrate some questions you might encounter, and how I dealt with them.

 ### Things to know before data science interviews